Juvenile Justice Programs Office

 - Sight and Sound Separate

 - Disproportionate Minority Contact (DMC)

-- To oversee the Prison Rape Elimination Act (PREA) Act within the state juvenile correctional facilities.
+- Ensures compliance with the Prison Rape Elimination Act (PREA) Act within the state juvenile correctional facilities.

 Federal Juvenile Justice and Delinquency Prevention Act

 The Federal Juvenile Justice and Delinquency Prevention Act (JJDP) was passed by Congress in 1974 to serve as reform legislation for the juvenile justice system in the United States.
 The JJDP Act focused on removing status offenders, such as runaways and truant children, from juvenile Correctional facilities and on removing juveniles from adult jails, lockups and detention centers intended for adults.
 It also mandated that each state receiving funds and participating under the Act create and advisory group to inform state governors and elected officials about juvenile Justice issues.

 The JJPO is responsible for establishing a standardized system for the reporting, collection, analysis, maintenance, and retrieval of information concerning juvenile justice system data in the State (N.R.S., sec.
 62B.640, sec.
 62H.200, and sec.
 62H.300) and the data necessary to ensure compliance with the Title II Formula Grant and the JJDP Act.

 The JJPO also gathers and analyzes data specific to the operations of the Youth Parole Bureau, Nevada Youth Training Center, Summit View Youth Center, and Caliente Youth Center, all of which are operated by the Division of Child and Family Services.